halfbro/noita-twitch-wands-overlay/README.md

 Create a Github issue!

 # Feature Requests
 Create a Github issue with your feature request!
-Please start the name with `Request: ` and tag it with the `feature-request` tag.
+Please start the name with `Request: ` and tag it with the `enhancement` tag.

 # Building and Contributing
 See CONTRIBUTING.md for how to get build from source and get set up in your own dev environment.
-Easy issues and bug fixes are tagged `good-first-issue`.
+Easy issues and bug fixes are tagged `good first issue`.